IbMoh/MineSweeper/README.md

-This is a minesweeper game.I have implemented a basic and fully functional Minesweeper game utilizing Java Swing for the GUI and will further continue to develop this game adding a database to save game history and a multiplayer gamemode
+This is a basic minesweeper game.
+I have implemented a basic and fully functional Minesweeper game utilizing Java Swing for the GUI and will further continue to develop this game adding a database to save game history and a multiplayer gamemode